Garrana/MEAArc/README.md

 the below activities should be carried out in the pilot Deployment session
    1- Azure Arc agent deployment to the selected 5+ Servers which can be Virtual or Phyiscal machines from the supported OS list.
    2- Verifying that the servers are projected to Azure portal.
-   3- Applying the specific agreed use cases in the pilot planning session including deployment of additional agents if required.
+   3- Deployment of the specific core Azure Arc use cases indetified in the pilot planning session 3- optional deployment of the specific optional use cases identified in the pilot planning session including deployment of additional         agents if required.
-   4- Demonstrating the use cases and projected servers to the customer.
+   4- Demonstration of the use cases and projected servers to the customer.

 [Microsoft Arc offial documentation](https://docs.microsoft.com/en-us/azure/azure-arc/) should be used as deployment guide for the agreed specific use cases, however you can also utilize the [Azure Arc jumpstart](https://github.com/microsoft/azure_arc) .
 The jumpstart does not focus on deployment best practices but rather provide a guide into building a demo environment for different use cases.
 It provides a walk through the process of setting up demos that show how to get started with Azure Arc.
 They are designed with a "zero to hero" approach in mind and with as much automation as possible.
 The goal of the jumpstart is to provide a working Azure Arc demo nvironment spun up in no time so you can focus on showing the core values of the solution.